 Despite being launched more than 50 years ago, Ralph Nader’s book Unsafe at Any Speed still has impact.

-The then young Harvard-trained lawyer/reformer lambasted the automobile industry for making unsafe cars.
+The then young Harvard-trained lawyer/reformer lambasted the automobile industry for building cars that were unsafe.

-Nader reserved most of his criticism for what American car companies were making and selling: big, powerful V8 cars with tiny drum brakes.
+Nader reserved most of his criticism for what American car companies were making and selling: big, powerful V8 automobiles with tiny drum brakes.

 He condemned the interiors, full of chromed, sharp protruding switches and the steel post steering columns which impaled passengers even in low speeds crashes.